Thinking about studying Economics and Management at Oxford university?

 The typical entry requirements for E&M is A*AA, with a minimum of an A in A-Level mathematics, or equivalent in other qualifications.
 Students apply through UCAS as an early applicant, with either an application to a specific college or an open application.
 Students are expected to have a strong personal statement showing their strength and interest in the subject.
 Oxford University places little emphasis on non-academic achievements.

 Once the UCAS application has been completed, students must take the TSA parts 1 and 2.
 Part 1 consists of 50 multiple choice questions, split evenly between problem solving and critical thinking – candidates have 90 minutes for this section.
 Part 2 is a choice of four essay questions, with candidates answering 1 with a 30 minute time allowance and 2 sides of A4 only.

-If a high enough score is achieved on the TSA, and the candidate has a strong UCAS application, they will be invited to interview at a college.
-Students will stay for 2 nights in an oxford college and will have at least 2 interviews, as well as take part in social activities and eat in the dining hall with other applicants.
-Some students will interview at a second or third college.
+If a high enough score is achieved on the TSA, and the candidate has a strong UCAS application, they will be invited to Interview at a college.
+Students will stay for two nights in an Oxford college and will have at least two Interviews, as well as take part in social activities and eat in the dining hall with other applicants.
+Some students will Interview at a second or third college.

 Final notes on the Economics and Management course at oxford

 As mentioned above, the course is difficult but also manageable.
 The key to studying at Oxford is to have good time management skills and prepare beforehand.
 I hope this article helped you and answered any questions you might have about Economics and Management.